Independent SaaS comparison

 Salesforce

 Winner: Salesforce.
-Salesforce Sales Cloud offers opportunity management, lead assignment, territory management, forecasting, CPQ (configure-price-quote), and advanced analytics.
+Salesforce Sales Cloud goes deeper on opportunity management, assignment, territories, forecasting, approvals, CPQ paths, revenue operations, analytics, and ecosystem extensions.

 Which has better marketing tools?